 Tesla is a clear leader in the EV market.
 It has the brand name and the incredible sales figures, plus it only makes EVs.
 While Tesla made a large splash in the auto industry, that industry has massive resources with which to respond, and they’re spending billions in capital expenditures to catch up.

 Here are just a few major competitors who could be strong EV investments in the future.

-Big Detroit competitor GM (GM) is going all in on EVs, publicly announcing that it plans to stop producing gas and diesel light-duty vehicles by 2035.
-Not to be outdone by Ford, it also announced that it will invest $27 billion in EVs and autonomous vehicles by 2025.
+Big Detroit competitor GM (GM) is going all in on EVs, publicly stating that it’s “on its way to an all-electric future.”
+GM also announced that it will invest $35 billion in EVs and autonomous vehicles by 2025.

 There are also persistent rumors that Apple (AAPL) has been working on an electric vehicle since 2014.
-While confirming the rumors, the company has stated that it won’t launch its first vehicle for another three to six years.
-But given the company’s deep pockets, brand reputation, and its history of game-changing design, it could make a giant splash when and if it does launch its first EV.
+In late 2022, there were reports that the launch of the EV might come in 2026.
+Given the company’s deep pockets, brand reputation, and its history of game-changing design, it could make a giant splash when and if it does launch its first EV.